Omma-Habiba/Maze-project/README.md

 ## <a name='credits'>Credits 😻</a>

-* Made with ❤ by Omma Habiba BIPLOB (students at EFREI PARIS)
+* Made with ❤ by Omma Habiba BIPLOB

 <p align="right"><a href="#top">back to top</a></p>